mashas07/Infertility-Project/README.md

 - [Contact](#contact)

 ## Description
-In this roject we used Random Forest model to predict female infertility based on patient clinical data.
+In this project we used Random Forest model to predict female infertility based on patient clinical data.
 It provides an interactive command-line interface for making predictions, visualizing results, and comparing patient data against dataset averages.
 The tool is intended as a decision-support aid, not a medical diagnosis.

 Built as a course project.